How to transfer a car title

 As the seller, you must sign the old title so the buyer can get a new title in their name.
 To simplify the process, go to the DMV with the buyer, then have the paperwork notarized if your state requires it.

-If more than one person is listed on the title, you need to check whether the word between the names is “or” or “and” before finalizing the transfer.
-In the case of an “and,” you will need to get the other person listed to sign off on the transfer as well.
+If more than one person is listed on the title, you need to check whether the word between the names on the title is “or” or “and” before finalizing the transfer.
+In the case of an “and,” you will need the other person listed to sign off on the transfer as well.

 How to transfer a car title with a loan

-Although the transfer of vehicle title is fairly straightforward, transferring with a loan present can be a bit more complicated.
-If the vehicle being transferred holds a current loan, the lender will likely have possession of the title.
-This requires a conversation with the lender to ensure that your loan is paid off so that you can receive the title.
-At this point, you can request proof of loan pay-off to be sent to your local DMV so that the transfer can occur.
+If the current owner is still paying off an auto loan, the lender will likely have possession of the title.
+Check with the lender to ensure the loan is fully paid so the new buyer can receive the title.
+Then you can request proof of loan pay-off to be sent to your local DMV so that the title transfer can occur.

-- Date of sale.
+- Date of sale

-- Vehicle insurance.
+- Vehicle insurance

-- Buyer and recipient’s name and address.
+- Buyer and recipient’s name and address

-- License information.
+- License information

 The bottom line

-Because the rules vary by state, check with your local DMV and call ahead to ensure you have all of the necessary documents before heading in.
+Because the rules vary by state, check with the local DMV and call ahead to ensure you have all of the necessary documents before heading in for the new title.